 The implication from "child prostitute" or "child sex worker" is that the child is in a consensual situation of giving sex in exchange for money.
 As children cannot consent and are not paid, and are often in these exploitative situations due to factors beyond their control, the preferred term is child sexual exploitation victim or simply sexual exploitation victim.

-Grooming typically refers to the process that an abuser uses to gain the trust of a child and those around the child to be in situations where the sexual abuse or exploitation of the child is possible.
+Grooming typically refers to the process that someone may to gain the trust of a child and those around the child to be in situations where sexually abusing/exploiting the child is possible.
 Grooming can involve a wide variety of behaviors aimed at breaking down a child's boundaries to make an abusive act seem normal.
 Grooming can happen both online and in person.

 According to the guidelines, grooming has a generally agreed meaning and can be used safely.
 However, special attention needs to be paid to how and when "grooming" is used, as not all grooming methods constitute actual sexual abuse, and not all behavior that might appear to be grooming is grooming.
 Some media articles may refer to grooming as if it is a crime, when this is not the case.

-Child sex tourism is a term that has referred in the past to those who travel for the purpose of sexually abusing or exploiting children.
+Child sex tourism is a term that was used to mean those who travel for the purpose of sexually abusing or exploiting children.
 As tourism is a legitimate industry and sexual abuse and exploitation is not, the fear is that using the entire phrase can unfairly stigmatize the tourism industry.
 It also has the effect of normalizing child sexual abuse and exploitation by conflating it with said legitimate industry, rather than treating it as the aberration that it is.
+It is best to keep the two separate.

 While the terminology covered by INTERPOL's guidelines is certainly exhaustive, they focus almost exclusively on the harm that the terms covered can cause to children.
 As such, their guidelines leave out several recommendations that should be given some consideration.